royhodge/unibit/contributing.md

 so that we do not waste efforts.

 If anyone has any issues understanding the English documentation, please let us know!
-If you would like to do so privately, please email @yoshi.
+If you would like to do so privately, please email @yoshi(mailto:dane@unibitlabs.com?subject=translation help).
 We are very sensitive to language issues, and do not want to turn anyone away from hacking because of their language.

 ### Helping in other ways

 UniBit Labs occasionally is able to hire developers for part time or full time positions, to work on UniBit.
 If you are interested, check out [the job listings](http://).
-If you'd like to help in other ways, email @js_ directly(mailto:js_@unibit.io?subject=Contributing to UniBit).
+If you'd like to help in other ways, email @roy directly(mailto:roy@unibitlabs.com?subject=Contributing to UniBit).